SUMMER SUNSET ON LAKE POWELLInformation About Lake Powell

-Top water fishing, the kind of fishing I love to do, was great this year.
+I love top water fishing, it usually takes place sometime in August or September.
 The fish seem to fight harder when caught on top water.
 Yamamoto grubs work great on Lake Powell.
 Knowing which grub to use and how to work it will produce lots of fish.
-Weather conditions and water temperature also have a big influence one how well the fish bite.

 Check out our photo gallery to see more than 30 pictures from fishing trips – Lake Powell Pictures